 This Supplement refers to many Trump era regulations, but references to one in particular appear in a number of chapters.
 It is the December 11, 2020, regulation, Procedures for Asylum and Withholding of Removal; Credible Fear and Reasonable Fear Review, 85 Fed.
 Reg.
 80274.
 This regulation was so massive and restrictive that advocates dubbed it the "Death to Asylum" or the "Monster Rule."
 The rule was challenged in two lawsuits: Pangea Legal Services v.
 U.S. Department of Homeland Security, No. 20-cv-09253-JD, 2021 WL 75756 (N.D.
 Cal.
 Jan.
 8, 2021), and Human Rights First v.
 Wolf, No. 1:20-cv-03764 (D.D.C., filed Dec.
 21, 2020).
 The District Court in Pangea issued a preliminary injunction against the regulation, and the acting director of the Executive Office for Immigration Review (EOIR) rescinded and canceled the Policy Memorandum guiding its implementation.
 See Exec.
 Off.
 Immigr.
 Rev., Off. of Dir., Cancellation of Policy Memorandum 21-09 (May 14, 2021).
+The Pangea preliminary injunction remains in effect as of this writing.
+See Reyes-Ramos v.
+Garland, No. 18-1830, errata (Feb.
+7, 2023).
 The Unified Regulatory Agenda, which reports on planned agency actions, indicates that DHS and DOJ rulemaking is underway to address a range of issues covered in the Monster Rule, including the social group definition, nexus, and the requirements for proving the failure of state protection.
 A summary of portions of the Rule are scattered throughout this Supplement, indicating how it would have changed the jurisprudence discussed in relevant chapters.